-- · DE1.
-Do you see yourself as...? <Single select>
+- DE1.
+Do you see yourself as...?<Single select>

-- 1 (Nationality) only
+- (Nationality) only

-- (Nationality) and somewhat European 2
+- 2 (Nationality) and somewhat European

-- European and somewhat (Nationality) 3
+- 3 European and somewhat (Nationality)

-- European only 4
+- 4 European only

-- (Skip) 5
+- 5 (Skip)

 - DE2.
 Some people may have fears about the European Union.
 Here a number of things which some people have said they are afraid of with regard to the European Union.
 For each, please state how much you - personally - are currently afraid of, if at all:

-<Single select> <Randomize a-e> <Scale 1-10, Don't know mutually exclusive with answer>
+<Single select> <Randomize a-e>

+<Scale 1-10, Don't know mutually exclusive with answer>

-- a The loss of social security - b The loss of national identity and culture - c [Country of respondent] paying more and more to the European Union - 1 Very much afraid 1 - 10 Not afraid at all - 88 Don't know - d A loss of power in the world for [Country of respondent] - The loss of jobs in [Country of respondent] - DE3.
-There are different people and organisations working to represent Germany in the European Union.
-For each of these, can you please tell me how well you think they represent Germany in the EU? <Single select per item>
+- a The loss of social security

+- b The loss of national identity and culture

+- [Country of respondent]

+paying more and more to

+the European Union

+- d A loss of power in the world for [Country of respondent]

+- The loss of jobs in [Country of respondent]